 Sign up to our mailing list to receive a monthly e-newsletter with details of events and activities in the park, how you can participate and volunteer, project updates and news of public consultation.

 Go to our Events page for details of current activities.

 If you're interested in volunteering or have any questions, contact our Community Ranger Sue Palmer.

 What are we currently doing?

-Can I see the plans and designs from the Round 1 bid?
+Can I see the plans and designs from the initial Round 1 bid in 2016?

 Click on the links below to view the PDF documents from the Round 1 bid: